 5) It should have one Symbol minimum

-Like I mentioned in the first point, the length of the password is something that is decided from website to website.
-One website might ask you to keep your password of minimum 6 characters and other might ask it to be 18 characters.
-Some websites even have their own combinations of their passwords which you can follow.
+As I mentioned in the first point, the length of the password is decided from website to website.
+One website might ask you to keep your password to a minimum of 6 characters and another might ask it to be 18 characters.
+Some websites even have their own combinations of passwords which you can follow.
 But what I mentioned above is the gold standard of passwords.
 Because, when you have such a password a hacker is going to have to try for millions of years to be able to crack your password.
-If you choose, you can always depend on combinations which is easy for you to read.
+If you choose, you can always depend on combinations which are easy for you to read.
 You can also try for some which are easy for you to remember.

 To give some of those examples, here are some of the passwords for your reference:

-Easily rememberable:- ARLOpolmORPhOa TRionYroGyMbus Little tough to remember but better passwords:- [email protected]@eP&a @8bQ9KBN9jX45m Hard to remember, but the best ones you could use:- !3e0MGxdAjAN^K 7y*HuBuv35QDnY
+Easily rememberable:- ARLOpolmORPhOa TRionYroGyMbus Little tough to remember but better passwords:- p!@3YS3M3@eP&a @8bQ9KBN9jX45m Hard to remember, but the best ones you could use:- !3e0MGxdAjAN^K 7y*HuBuv35QDnY

-How to not remember passwords but remember them and making them complex at the same time
+How to not remember passwords but remember them and make them complex at the same time

 I use this tool personally and I am on a Family plan.
 To inform you, there are three plans.
-One is free where you can use it either in your mobile or in your laptop.
-Then there is another one as individual paid plan where you can use it in both and in as many devices as you want.
+One is free and you can use it either on your mobile or on your laptop.
+Then there is another individual paid plan where you can use it in both and in as many devices as you want.
 And then there is a family plan where 6 people can use the tool to use the password manager and they will be able to use it to the optimal level.
-Meaning all 6 members will be able to use the password manager both in computer and in mobile device.
+Meaning all 6 members will be able to use the password manager both on a computer and on a mobile device.

 LastPass Password Manager Tool